willroberts/unreal-engine-math/Geometry.md

         - Left and right are Vector A, top and bottom are Vector B
         - A ⨯ B = Area

+## Vectors in Unreal Engine

+[FVector](https://docs.unrealengine.com/4.27/en-US/API/Runtime/Core/Math/FVector/): A vector in 3D space with float components X, Y, and Z.

+Cross products and dot products are implemented as Blueprint nodes.

+## Linear Transformation of Vectors

 - Linear transformations in Vector spaces
+    - Sometimes called linear maps or mappings
     - Useful for expanding, compacting, reflecting, rotating, or shifting coordinate systems
     - Linear transformation: L(V) = b, similar to function transformation f(x) = a
     - Linear transformations can change dimensions of Vectors, e.g. 2x2 Matrix to Vec<3> or Vec<2> to Scalar